-Any device that promises body contouring and fat loss without surgery sounds like something that falls into the same category as diet pills, cellulite creams, and electric abs belts—quick fixes that rarely (if ever) live up to their big claims.
-Yet Dan Blustin, 44, the general manager of a LifeTime Fitness gym can't say enough good things about it.
+Any device that promises fast fat loss without surgery sounds like something that falls into the same category as diet pills, cellulite creams, and electric abs belts—quick fixes that rarely (if ever) live up to their big claims.
+Yet Dan Blustin, 44, the general manager of a LifeTime Fitness gym can't say enough good things about Zerona, a.k.a. "laser lipo," a laser fat removal procedure.
 "It changed my life," he says simply.

 "There I was, running a gym and 30 pounds overweight.
 I felt like a hypocrite every day.
 As a former bodybuilder and MMA fighter, I knew what I had to do to get in shape but because of my age it just wasn't working like it used to," he says.
-Anxious to get a little help, he decided to try Zerona, the "laser lipo" that promises to blast off stubborn fat cells and sculpt a smaller, firmer body.
+Anxious to get a little help, he decided to try Zerona, which promises to blast off stubborn fat cells and sculpt a smaller, firmer body.
+(Hey, we already know lasers can do wonders for your skin.)
 In addition to the thrice-weekly laser treatments that last about 30 minutes, Dan says he was instructed to eat a low-carb diet, drink lots of extra water, and keep to his regular exercise routine.
 Initially, he was skeptical but as he started to see results, he became a believer, he says.